For a complete press kit, and to learn more about me through interviews, click here.

 In November of 2013, after a fortuitous conversation on Black Friday, I got serious.
 Six months later I completed the first draft of The Anonymous Source.
 Two years later—after 14 revisions and publication by Booktrope—it hit #1 in its category on Amazon.

-While I was revising The Anonymous Source, I published short fiction in Cracked Eye Magazine and began my next book, The Inverted Pyramid, which will be out in June of 2017.
+While I was revising The Anonymous Source, I published short fiction in Cracked Eye Magazine and began my next book, The Inverted Pyramid.
+You can find all my books here.

 Writing Teacher and Speaker